 - Home Price: $384,900 median purchase price; $1,212 median monthly rent

 - Crime Rate: Safer than 20% of Orlando neighborhoods

 South Eola is the perfect place in Orlando for singles and young professionals seeking a blend of suburban and big-city living.
 Residents can go to a laidback farmers market in the morning and hit up a cocktail bar in the evening without ever leaving the neighborhood!
 Homes range from comfortable condos to towering apartment buildings, all nestled between South Eola’s many restaurants and shops.
 With Lake Eola in its borders, there’s also tons of outdoor recreation and green space to enjoy in this popular Orlando neighborhood.
-South Eola is only five minutes from the Central Business District, so residents can enjoy the hustle and bustle of downtown without having to live in the heart of it.
-Additionally, South Eola was named the most walkable neighborhood in Orlando, so getting around within the neighborhood itself is easy, too.
+South Eola is only five minutes from the Central Business District, so residents can enjoy the hustle and bustle of Downtown Orlando without having to live in the heart of it.
+Additionally, South Eola was named the most walkable neighborhood in Orlando, so getting around within the neighborhood itself is easy, too!

 Things to Do in South Eola